w3c/wai-fundamentals-overview/content/foundations-course.md

 ---

-{% include_cached blockquote.html class="pull alt-2 right" content="<p>This unique course is based on the World Wide Web Consortium (W3C) open curricula, and brings together international expert trainers.</p>" source="Shadi Abou-Zahra,<br>Course Project Manager" %}
+{% include_cached blockquote.html class="pull alt-2 right" content="<p>This unique course is based on the World Wide Web Consortium (W3C) open curricula, and brings together international expert trainers.</p>" source="Shadi Abou-Zahra,<br>W3C Accessibility Strategy and Technology Specialist, and Course Project Manager" %}

-Accessibility is essential for individuals and organizations that want to create high-quality products – and not exclude people from using their products and services.
+Accessibility is essential for individuals and organizations that want to create high-quality products &mdash; and not exclude people from using their products and services.

 The "**[Introduction to Web Accessibility](https://www.edx.org/course/web-accessibility-introduction)**" online course provides a strong foundation for making websites, apps, and other digital technology: